molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

 .. rubric:: Energy window, RMSD and max. output ensemble size as a function of rotatable bond count

-It is now possible to specífy multiple values for energy window (option *--e-window*), RMSD threshold (option *--rmsd*) and max. output ensemble size (option *--max-num-out_confs*) settings where the value in effect depends on the rotatable bond count of the currently processed input molecule.
+It is now possible to specífy multiple values for energy window (option *--e-window*), RMSD threshold (option *--rmsd*) and max. output ensemble size (option *--max-num-out_confs*).
+Which of the specified values takes effect depends on the rotatable bond count of the currently processed input molecule.
 Rotatable bond count dependent settings are specified as a list of pairs *RBC1 SV1 RBC2 SV2...* where RBC denotes the rotatable bond count and SV the value that applies if the  rotatable bond count of the processed molecule is *<= RBC*.
 The settings value associated with the lowest RBC that fulfills the latter condition takes precedence.
 If the rotatable bond count of the processed molecule is outside any defined range then the settings value